Haixing-Hu/vue3-class-component/README.md

 ## <span id="license">License</span>

-This plugin is distributed under the Apache 2.0 license.
+[vue3-class-component] is distributed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more details.

 [Vue]: https://vuejs.org/
 [vue-cli]: https://cli.vuejs.org/